JuliaJJ/project-julie/src/content/blog/20230708-see-the-good.md

 gossiping with older women
 places that trigger memories
 eyelash extensions
-the warm spot on the counter above the dishwasher
+the warm spot on the counter above the dishwasher while it's running
 concert tickets
 hair ties that haven't been sretched out yet
 vacuumed floors